madiele/TwitchToPodcastRSS/README.md

 before doing anything be sure to get your SECRET and CLIENT ID from twitch https://dev.twitch.tv/console

-precompiled images are here

-https://hub.docker.com/r/madiele/twitch_to_podcast_rss/ (for linux arm64, amd64, arm/v7, i386)
+precompiled images are [here](https://hub.docker.com/r/madiele/twitch_to_podcast_rss/) for linux machines with arm64, amd64, arm/v7, i386 architectures

 images for raspberry pis are included